Trigger Finger

 - Hand Therapy

-When to Refer for Surgery:
+When to Refer for Surgery

-- Uncomplicated trigger finger failing to respond to conservative measures (following a trial of up to 2 steroid injections if the first injection gives some benefit)
+- Triggering persists or recurs following conservative measures (particularly following a trial of up to 2 steroid injections if the first injection gives some benefit) If the patient is diabetic refer if failing to respond or recurs after a trial of 1 steroid injection

-AND· Patient wishes to undergo surgery
+- The patient wishes to undergo surgery

 If symptoms fail to resolve, or there are extenuating circumstance that lead to a patient deciding against injection, then the next line of treatment may be either an open or percutaneous release of the constricted pulley (high evidence).